AndrewSasmito/CustomDatabase/README.md

 <img width="701" height="231" alt="image" src="https://github.com/user-attachments/assets/bf3ab7cb-3dd9-4680-8c2a-facec1e4bdc9" />

 A B+ Tree is a self-balancing tree data structure optimized for disk storage and database systems.
 Unlike regular B-Trees, B+ Trees have a key difference: **all data is stored only in the leaf nodes**, while internal nodes contain only keys for navigation.
+The key is knowing that each node is a Page<KeyType> which can include keys, children, data, is_leaf boolean, and header.page_id.
+All of these pages live in the page cache + content storage, and before modifying a page/node, we use the WAL to log these operations.
+Note that this is just a page struct, not actual virtual pages that live in your OS.

+The page format is [header][keys][pointers or values]

+The keys in a B+Tree must also be sorted.
+In this smaller database, we use insertion sort to preserve this property, however this can be improved in the future by for example using heaps.

+Since we also have a cache using shared pointers, when we want to change cached nodes we use copy on write, since mutating them directly violates cache coherence.
+So, we update it using copy on write, then add it back to the cache to be used in order to not interfere with any current reads.
 ### Structure:
 - **Internal nodes**: Store keys and child pointers for navigation
 - **Leaf nodes**: Store keys and actual data values